Are swallowing problems common in Parkinson’s disease?

-Our mouth connects to two pipes: The food-pipe (esophagus) and the wind-pipe (trachea).
+Our mouth connects to two pipes: The food-pipe (oesophagus) and the windpipe (trachea).

 When we are swallowing, the muscles in our throat move quickly and in a very coordinated fashion.
 They close the opening to the wind-pipe and make the opening to the food-pipe bigger, so that food goes into the food pipe.

-These movements become slow in Parkinson’s disease – as a result food may go into the windpipe instead, and ultimately end up in the Lungs.
-This is called “Aspiration”.
+These movements become slow in Parkinson’s disease – as a result, food may go into the wind-pipe instead, and ultimately end up in the Lungs.
+Food going into the lungs is called “Aspiration”.

 What is “Silent Aspiration”?

 Usually, even when a small particle of food goes into the wind-pipe, we gag and start coughing very vigorously.
-This is called the “Gag” and “Cough” reflex.
-This is a violent attempt by the lungs to throw the food particle out.
+These are called the “Gag” and “Cough” reflexes.
+These are a violent attempt by the lungs to throw the food particle out.

 As a result, small particles of food may repeatedly go into the lungs while we are eating.
 Occasionally, they can produce an infection of the lungs – pneumonia.

-It is important to detect “Silent Aspiration” early, so that aspiration of large food masses can be avoided.
+It is crucial to detect “Silent Aspiration” early, so that Aspiration of large food masses does not occur.

 How can the risk of Aspiration be detected?

-For people who do not have absolutely no problems with speech or swallowing, usually further testing is not done.
+For people who have absolutely no problems with speech or swallowing, usually further testing is not done.
 Some doctors routinely ask a speech-swallow therapist to see the patient at each follow-up visit.

-Certainly, if you have problems with speech or swallowing you should ask your doctor to refer you to a therapist.
-A speech-swallow therapist is specially trained to assess the risk of swallowing by seeing how your lips, chewing, tongue and throat muscles move while you are swallowing.
+Indeed, if you have problems with speech or swallowing, you should ask your doctor to refer you to a therapist.
+A speech-swallow therapist can assess the risk of swallowing by seeing how your lips, chewing, tongue and throat muscles move while you are swallowing.
 Click here for an excellent video by a speech & swallow therapist:

-If needed the speech-swallow therapist in turn may send you to an ENT (Ear-Nose-Throat) doctor.
-The ENT doctor has special instruments to see whether the wind-pipe is closing while you are swallowing – as it normally should.
+If needed the speech-swallow therapist, in turn, may send you to an ENT (Ear-Nose-Throat) doctor.
+The ENT doctor has special instruments to see whether the wind-pipe is closing while you are swallowing – as it usually should.

-In rare cases, a special study called a Dynamic Swallow Study may be done to actually visualize the flow of food from the mouth to the stomach – and to see if any particles of food are ending up in the lungs instead.
-This is done either by having you swallowing a dye, or by using a small camera called an endoscope.
+In rare cases, a special study called a Swallow Study is done to visualize the flow of food from the mouth to the stomach.
+This study can verify if any particles of food are ending up in the lungs instead.
+This study is done either by having you swallowing a dye or by using a small camera called an endoscope.

 Does Levodopa (and other treatments) reduce risk of swallowing?

 As described earlier, swallowing is a series of movements.
 These movements are slow if you have Parkinson’s disease.
 If your movement problems are adequately treated, then the movements of your lips, jaw, tongue and throat also improve dramatically.
-This significantly reduces the risk of Aspiration.
+Proper movements of the lips, jaw, tongue and throat significantly reduce the risk of Aspiration.

-It is not just levodopa – any medication that improves your movements significantly reduces your risk of aspiration.
+It is not just levodopa – any medication that improves your movements reduces your risk of Aspiration.